 Periodontal Surgery — A surgical procedure involving the gums and jawbone.

-Periodontics - The dental specialty that deals with the gum tissue and bones that supports the periodontal ligament and the jawbone; bone loss resulting in tooth loss can occur if untreated.
+Periodontics — The dental specialty that deals with the supporting gum tissue and bones of the periodontal ligament and the jawbone.
+Untreated bone loss can result in tooth loss.